thesofproject/sof-docs/developer_guides/firmware/mem-mgmt.rst

 All system-level components (schedulers, work queues, etc.) allocate their memory blocks from the system heap.
-Separation between the system heap and runtime heap(s) may be further hardened in case an access control for user mode vs. kernel mode is supported by the architecture/platform.
+Separation between the system heap and runtime heap(s) might be further hardened in case an access control for user mode vs. kernel mode is supported by the architecture/platform.

 Extensions for SMP Architectures
 ================================

-Each CPU (core) may own a dedicated system heap.
+Each CPU (core) might own a dedicated system heap.
 The memory assigned for system heaps is distributed asymmetrically on CAVS platforms: a large heap for the primary core (#0) and smaller ones for other cores (#1+).